Rethinking player evaluation in sports: Goals above expectation and beyond: Further use cases of the proposed framework

 \subsection{Soccer: Time to first injury}

+We consider extensions of our residualized player evaluation metrics to settings with time-to-event responses, in particular, to the injury-proneness of players in soccer.
 In time-to-event analysis, the response is a positive real valued random variable $Y^* \in \RR_+$, which indicates the time a certain event has happened.
-This response is modeled in terms of features $(X, Z) \in \mathcal{X} \times \mathcal{Z}$, where $X$ denotes a player indicator and $Z$ denotes other features.
-For brevity, we denote $W \coloneqq (X, Z)$ and $\mathcal{W} \coloneqq \mathcal{X} \times \mathcal{Z}$.
-In practice this event time may only be partially observed due to loss of follow-up or competing events.
+In our case, this event corresponds to an injury of a player.
+This response is modeled in terms of features $(X^p, Z) \in \mathcal{X} \times \mathcal{Z}$, where $X^p$ denotes the indicator for player $p$ and $Z$ denotes other features.
+For brevity, we denote ${W^p} \coloneqq (X^p, Z)$ and $\mathcal{W} \coloneqq \mathcal{X} \times \mathcal{Z}$.
+In practice, this event time may only be partially observed due to loss of follow-up or competing events.
 Instead, we observe a \emph{censored} version of $Y^*$, which is the event time or a censoring time $C \in \RR_+$,

 Besides $Y$, we also observe the indicator random variable $\delta \coloneqq \1(Y^* \leq C)$, which indicates whether an observation corresponds to an event ($\delta = 1$) or was censored ($\delta = 0$).